xelatihy/yocto-gl/docs/yocto_gl.md

     const vector<vec4i>& beziers, int nverts);
 ~~~

-Subdivide bezier recursive by splitting each segment into two in the middle.
+Subdivide Bezier segments recursively by splitting each segment into two
-Returns the tesselated elements and dictionaries for vertex calculations.
+in the middle.
+Returns the tesselated elements and dictionaries for vertex
+calculations.

 #### Function subdivide_vert_bezier()